KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

   - Make it responsive.
   - add sorting options alphabetically + last commit + GitHub stars + issues
   - Parse markdown for description?
 In Browser or in script?
+  - Add an issue div to each card which have issues: counter + link to result.md.
 - Write instructions: “How do I get my module presented perfectly?”
 - handle/mark deprecated/unmaintained modules
 - get rid of of the cloned repo files if a module is removed